 JP8 Open Method: After the transmitter enters the Remote Pairing mode, output receiver data by pressing and holding the PAIRING button located on the receiver cover and receive data by pressing and holding PB3 on the transmitter, both at the same time.
-When the transmitter Status LED turns to solid green while both pushbuttons are still pressed down the pairing is completed.
+When the transmitter Status LED turns to solid green while both pushbuttons are still pressed down, the pairing is completed.

-JP8 Short Method (press Pairing button not required): After the transmitter enters the Remote Pairing mode, press and hold PB3 on the transmitter until the Status LED turns to solid green, indicating the pairing is completed.
+JP8 Short Method (press Pairing button not required): After the transmitter enters the Remote Pairing mode, press and hold PB3 on the transmitter until the Status LED turns to solid green, indicating the pairing is complete.
 Make sure the transmitter and receiver are within 10 meters from one another and that no other active receivers are nearby during the pairing process.
 During pairing process the receiver MAIN relays must be deactivated (relay open).
-For tandem systems make sure the receiver is not locked to any of its existing transmitters.